Peterson identifies 3 types of wound badges. The first type is shown here, the second type is HERE, and

-The Type I badges came in two classes, and each class had two versions: sensho (wounded in battle) and
+The Type I badges came in two classes, and each class had two versions: sensho (wounded in battle)

-officers are identical in design but they are larger.
+for officers are identical in design but they are larger.

 These badges are much rarer than the later enameled badge.
 These were established by Imperial Edict

 199 in Taisho 12 .